tobixen/plann/TASK_MANAGEMENT.md

 * priority
 * time estimate

+It is possible to add those on the command line while adding tasks.
+My idea is that one can do so if having time - but whenever some thoughts like "I need to remember ..." passes through the head, or whenever one notices something that needs to be repaired, etc, one should immediately spend the least possible time to just add it to the calendar - and then later when having better time and sitting by the keyboard one should flesh out the details.

 To interactively find and set the missing properties, it's possible to do `plann interactive set-task-attribs`.

+### Listing tasks

+The `select`-command can be used to list tasks.
+The `--todo`-flag will ensure that only pending tasks are listed.
+Say that it's a nice day for garden work, then `plann select --todo --category garden list` would probably be the right thing to do.

+There exists some other ways too.  `plann agenda` will list out events and tasks with `DTSTART` in the near-term future.  `plann interactive check-due` will go through overdue and near-due tasks and interactively ask the user what to do with them.
+Then there is also the "panic planning mode" available, for instance `plann interactive dismiss-panic` - it will list overdue tasks and tasks that you probably won't have time to do within the planned `DUE`.
+More on that below.

+### Splitting tasks

+It's a good idea to split tasks into subtasks ...

+* Whenever the task is too big.
+Any task taking more than a day should be split up into subtasks (the default is that any task estimated to take more than four hours should be split)
+* If the task has a very strict deadline.
+Split it up to actually doing the task (with an "artificial" due date in the near future, a due date that most likely will be pushed) and then "verify that the task was done" with the real due date and the highest (1 or 2) priority.
+Otherwise you risk getting the notice at 22:00 on new years eve that you need to do some bureaucraziness "this year".
+* Whenever one doesn't really know how to start working on a task, or whenever a task is procrastinated over and over again simply because the other tasks looks "more interessting".

+There are two interactive commands for splitting, `plann interactive split-huge-tasks` and `plann interactive split-high-pri-tasks`.
+The interactive edit (more on that below) will also support splitting.

 ### Editing tasks